LivePersonInc/developer-center/pages/Documents/Hidden/Hidden/meaningful-automation-conversation-score.md

 * Was the consumer stuck in an endless loop?
 * Did a bad transfer to an agent occur?

-As an example, here below is part of a conversation with two types of failure points:
+Here below is part of a conversation with two types of failure points:

 <img style="width:800px" src="img/ConvoBuilder/macs_example_conv.png">